dbjwhs/thorac/tenzin/README.md

+# The Mountain Ghost - Complete Story

 *"There is a saying in Tibetan, 'Tragedy should be utilized as a source of strength.'
 No matter what sort of difficulties, how painful experience is, if we lose our hope, that's our real disaster." --Dalai Lama*

-# The Mountain Ghost

 *They say the mountain cannot be tamed, you must tame your fear, tame your will, your body, your spirit, when this all comes into harmony, the mountain will befriend you. --Old Sherpa Prayer*